 Q&A with Nat

-Nat Robinson is the Head of Marketing at MileIQ in San Francisco.
+Nat Robinson is the GM at MileIQ in San Francisco.
 His focus is on driving subscriptions of MileIQ’s mileage tracking mobile app by educating users on earning more valuable reimbursements.

 Read Nat’s latest blog post on how to ensure growth for your subscription-based mobile app.